apache/royale-docs/welcome/features/externs.md

 Some Apache Royale elements at the moment have limited cross-browser support.
 To get reliable display and performance in those cases, Royale makes use of existing external JavaScript libraries.
 For example, [Jewel Alert](https://apache.github.io/royale-docs/component-sets/jewel/jewel-alert.html) uses the HTML dialog element, which is not reliable across all browsers.
 So Jewel Alert references the _dialogPolyfill_ external library to make sure the display is as intended in whichever browser the alert displays.

-[Google Closure Compiler (GCC)](https://developers.google.com/closure/compiler/){:target='_blank'} provides a mechanism called _@externs_ that Apache Royale uses to declare that a name for a property or function is defined in external code and so should not be renamed when application code is compiled.
+[Google Closure Compiler (GCC)](https://developers.google.com/closure/compiler/){:target='_blank'} provides a mechanism called _@externs_ that Apache Royale uses to declare that a name for a class, property or function is defined in external code and so should not be renamed when application code is compiled.

 The compiler assumes that externs will exist in the environment in which the compiled JavaScript will be interpreted.

 Jewel Alert invokes _dialogPolyfill_, which is an AS3 class with _@externs_ in its comments.
 That informs GCC that this class has the same name as the external JavaScript library it references, and is not to be renamed in the compile process.
-Apache Royale can use the properties of the external library, and you can even see them as options if you are using an IDE, with code intelligence enabled.
+Apache Royale can use the properties of the external library, and you can even see them as options if you are using an IDE, with _code completion_ and _code intelligence_ enabled.

 This is the code of the AS3 dialogPolyfill.as class file: